Northwind Maiden

 Sold Out

 Northwind Maiden.
 Seidl/Bremer.
 2021.
 Herbaceous hybrid.
 Parentage: Unknown (likely from Quad hybrids containing P. macrophylla).
-Large clear pink double flowers carried on large plants with broad leaves.
-This plant’s parentage is unknown due to the loss of Bill Seidl’s locator/data book in the early 2000’s.
-Grown from seed in the late 70’s and located along a back lot line for nearly 30 years before it was divided and brought to Solaris Farms, Northwind Maiden has been a standout since.
+Large, clear pink double flowers are carried on large plants with broad leaves.
+This plant’s parentage is unknown due to the loss of Bill Seidl’s locator/data book in the early 2000s.
+Grown from seed in the late 70s and located along a back lot line for nearly 30 years before it was divided and brought to Solaris Farms, Northwind Maiden has been a standout since.
 This plant is likely a sib to the popular Manitowoc Maiden, but is quite distinct.
-Distributed widely in Europe under seedling number #Seidl H-1.
+Distributed widely in Europe under the seedling number #Seidl H-1.
 The form is a loose double (petals not densely packed) with broad guard petals and smaller notched and feathered interior segments.
-Flowers open a clear deep pink and then fade irregularly producing a visual bonanza.
-Typically the reproductive structures are not visible, but fully intact red stigmas and light yellow filaments are often produced.
+Flowers open a clear, deep pink and then fade irregularly, producing a visual bonanza.
+Typically, the reproductive structures are not visible, but fully intact red stigmas and light yellow filaments are often produced.
 Carpels are green.
 Disc is obscure.
-Flowers are very rounded overall and carried on sturdy stems which lean outward slightly, but do not touch the ground.
-Plants are fast growing and produce a canopy of wide hybrid foliage.
+Flowers are very rounded overall and carried on sturdy stems that lean outward slightly, but do not touch the ground.
+Plants are fast-growing and produce a canopy of wide, hybrid foliage.
 One flower per stem.
 Excellent bud covers prevent damage during early wet season conditions.
-Fertile pollen and sets seed on complete flowers.
+Fertile pollen, and sets seed on complete flowers.
 Plants in Northeast Wisconsin are often subjected to high winds, often from the north, due to our proximity to Lake Michigan.
 This ‘maiden’ has certainly seen her fair share of these winds over the years.
-Premium divisions ship late September to mid October.
+Premium divisions ship late September to mid-October.